tomcollins211095/Navan-Tours/README.md

 - __Menu__

-  - The menu headers with their hover design.
+  - The site contains a website must have of a menu across the top of the page with a hover effect for a more in depth user experience.

 - __The landing page__

   - The landing page is colourful and attractive for a user to spend time on.
+The background image is quite visible here, more so than on other pages.

 - __Contact Page__

-  - The conact page features a form that doesn't send the information anywhere but has a """post and get feature???""" as to show the user the function of them submitting the form.
+  - The conact page features a form that doesn't send has a """post and get feature???""" as to show the user the function of them submitting the form.

 - __NewsLetter__